VU-Programming/OOFP-snake/README.md

 * Not use mutable containers (Arrays and others)
 * Use a GameState that contains only vals
 * Use vars only to (these are the allowed vars, you are of course allowed to use a subset of these):
-   - keep track of the current gamestate
+   - keep track of the current game state
-   - keep track of past gamestates
+   - keep track of past game states
    - keep track of whether reverse is enabled
    - keep track of the current direction
-* Implement the logic for generating a new Gamestate object *inside* the gamestate object.
+* Implement the logic for generating a new GameState object *inside* the GameState object.

 You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions (NOTE: this is not true for the next assignment, there this is not allowed for the immutability bonus).

 To get the points for not using a 2-dimensional structure:
 * Do not store cells in a 2-dimensional structure
 * Do not store points for empty grid cells.
 This typically means storing the Snake as a list of points, and the apple as a point.
-For the purposes of grading a `Map[Point, CellType]` or something similar is considered a 2 dimensional structure.
+For the purposes of grading a `Map[Point, CellType]` or something similar is considered a 2-dimensional structure.

-The reward for using an immutable gamestate and not using a 2 dimensional array/list is to reward trying out new styles of programming.
+The reward for using an immutable gamestate and not using a 2-dimensional array/list is to reward trying out new styles of programming.
 Code style is judged as described in the readable code lectures and the [code style grading guideline](https://canvas.vu.nl/courses/50305/pages/code-style).
 Note: If you do not implement reverse mode, you get a 0.6 point style penalty.